 Auctions (also referred to as events) are central to Auctria.
-All activity takes place within an auction that is associated with your Organization.
+All activity takes place within an auction associated with your Organization.

-There are several different types of auction that generally refer to the types of bidding used at the event.
+There are several different types of auctions that generally refer to the types of bidding used at the event.

-A silent auction traditionally uses paper Bid Sheets to let bidders record their bids.
-The bidding may take place on a single evening or happen over a period of time.
-With Auctria, you can produce the Bid Sheets you need for a silent auction.
+Silent Auctions traditionally uses paper Bid Sheets to let bidders record their bids.
+The bidding may take place on a single evening, or happen over a period of time.
+With Auctria, you can produce the Bid Sheets you need for Silent Auctions.

-Optionally, with silent auctions you can enable online pre-bidding, so that you can collect bids online via the auction web site before the event.
-The highest online bid is then rolled over to the first bid on the bid sheet for the silent auction portion of the event.
+Optionally, with Silent Auctions you can enable online pre-bidding.
+This will allow you to collect bids online via the auction web site before the event.
+The highest online bid is then rolled over to be the first bid on the printed bid sheet for the silent auction portion of the event.

-Online auctions are run entirely electronically, there are no paper bid sheets or auctioneer involved.
+Online Auctions are run entirely electronically on the auction website.
+There are no paper bid sheets, or auctioneer, involved.

-The items are offered for bidding over a pre-selected time period which may extend over multiple days or weeks, or be focused on a few hours at an event.
-Bidders place their bids via the event website, mobile app or by text message.
+The items are offered for bidding over a pre-selected time period which may extend over multiple days, or weeks, or be focused on a few hours at an event.
+Bidders place their bids via the event's Auction Website, Mobile App, or by Text Messages (if enabled).